 The Basics: What Is Job Spotter?

 Job Spotter is technically an app that pays people money (in the form of gift cards) to upload pictures of local hiring signs from their own neighborhoods.
+It's basically a microtasking app, but it works a little bit differently than others in that field (like Field Agent and Observa).

 Here’s a blurb from the app description in the Google Play Store that might help to explain the concept just a little bit better.